open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/database/athena/index.md

 {%/inlineCallout%}

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.
+If you want to install it manually in an already existing Airflow host, you can follow [this](http://localhost:3000/v1.1.0/deployment/ingestion/openmetadata) guide.

 The Athena connector ingests metadata through JDBC connections.